loneyeti/snowscribe/memory-bank/progress.md

 - Client-side error handling for some data operations could be more robust with `sonner` toasts.
 - Full word count aggregation for chapters/project is present in API responses but might need more prominent UI display beyond `AppHeader`.
 - AI Tool specific system prompts need to be created and managed.
+- The UI needs a lot of refinement and polish.

+### Bugs

+- When no characters exist in a project, the app keeps querying characters over and over non-stop when on the outline page
+- The total project word count does not get updated in real time, only after a refresh
+- The optional character image is incorrectly set up as required.

 ## Evolution of Project Decisions